chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 In other words, delayed Open Source mitigates against vendor lock-in and platform decay.
 If push comes to shove, another party—community or commercial—can fork an older version of the software and take it in a different direction.
+If a project _has_ decayed, the difference between an old version and the latest version may be minimal, or the older version may be better than the newer version.
+You could even fork a version less than two years old, and work on it privately until the future license date.
 Fair Source offers real benefits, and meaningfully protects both users and producers against worst-case scenarios.

 ### Eventual Open Source Was There All Along